avsa242/scd30-spin/README.md

 ## TODO

-- [ ] add support for setting temperature scale
+- [x] add support for setting temperature scale
-- [ ] add support for integer sensor data return values, as in other drivers
+- [x] add support for integer sensor data return values, as in other drivers
+- [ ] add support for pure-spin I2C engine
 - [ ] port to P2/SPIN2